sriharshakoribille/deep_active_inference_IWAI23/README.md

 # Deep Active Inference @ IWAI2023

-This is code used for the Deep Active Inference tutorial at IWAI 2023 and is adapted from [Original Code](https://github.com/zfountas/deep-active-inference-mc)
+This is code used for the Deep Active Inference tutorial at IWAI 2023 and is adapted from [deep active inference code base](https://github.com/zfountas/deep-active-inference-mc)

 ### Requirements
 * Programming language: Python 3